DataDog/datadog-agent/stackstate-changelog.md

 - SCOM check [(STAC-7551)](https://stackstate.atlassian.net/browse/STAC-7551) provides support to visualize the systems monitored by SCOM.
     * Gathers Topology from your SCOM management pack and allows visualization of your monitored systems components and the relations between them.
     * Monitoring of your SCOM (as well as systems monitored  by SCOM), including health statuses of all your components.

+- Vsphere Check [(STAC-7516)](https://stackstate.atlassian.net/browse/STAC-7516) used to create a near real time synchronization with VMWare VSphere VCenter.
+    * Gathers Topology from your Vsphere instance and allows visualization of your monitored systems components and the relations between them.

 **Improvements**